 - If you want to use an app from the app repository, you have to setup multiple app directories or symlink each app like e.g.

 If you are new to git, do the git crash course

 - we use Github, get an account there and clone the ownCloud repository

-- please check our planning page and ideally communicate your ideas to the mailing list
+- ideally please communicate your ideas to the mailing list

 - fixes go directly to master, nevertheless they need to be tested thoroughly

 - new features are always developed in a branch and only merged to master once they are fully done

 - when you are finished, use the merge request function on Github.
 The other developers will look at it and give you feedback.
 Ideally also post your merge request to the mailing list to let people know.